Altermagnetic spin-split Fermi surfaces in CrSb revealed by quantum oscillation measurements

-Figure 1 shows selected quantum-oscillation data.
+We now show selected quantum-oscillation data in Fig. 1.
 SdH oscillations in both the flux- and CVT-grown samples [Figs. 1(a) and 1(c)] are already discernible in the raw resistivity versus field curves and become more evident after subtracting the polynomial backgrounds.
 The frequencies $\alpha$, $\beta$, $\delta$, $\epsilon$, and $\zeta$ are labeled in the Fourier transform images [Figs. 1(b), 1(d), 1(e), and 1(f)].
 The $\zeta$ oscillation was most visible in the magnetic torque data [Fig. 1(f)].
 The lowest frequency peaks, marked with asterisks in Figs. 1(d), 1(e), and 1(f), are neglected because they correspond to oscillations with periods of 1.5 or lower within the measured field range.
 Therefore, they are likely to be artifacts caused by removal of the DC component during data processing, which results in zero amplitude at zero frequency, although the peaks in Figs. 1(d) and 1(e) may include contributions from the $\zeta$ oscillation.
-The frequency $\alpha$ corresponds to $F_3$ in \cite{Du25condmat} and $f_1$ in \cite{Long26condmat}, while $\delta$ corresponds to $F_2$ in \cite{Du25condmat}.
-The existence of $F_1$ in \cite{Du25condmat}, which would yield a single oscillation period in the widest field window (24--35 T) of \cite{Du25condmat}, is questionable.
+The frequency $\alpha$ corresponds to $F_3$ in \cite{Du26SciChinaPhys}, $f_1$ in \cite{Long26condmat}, and $F_1$ in \cite{Thadathil26condmat}, while $\delta$ corresponds to $F_2$ in \cite{Du26SciChinaPhys}.
+The existence of $F_1$ in \cite{Du26SciChinaPhys}, which would yield a single oscillation period in the widest field window (24--35 T) of \cite{Du26SciChinaPhys}, is questionable.

 Figures 2(a) and 2(b) show the field-direction dependences of the quantum-oscillation frequencies for field rotations in the $ca^*$ and $a^*a$ planes, respectively.
 In general, Fourier-transforming a high-field region (i.e., 30--41.5 T) emphasizes the high frequencies whereas Fourier-transforming a wide inverse field ($1/B$) region (i.e., 7--17.5 or 15--41.5 T) enhances the frequency resolution and better resolves the low frequencies.
-Figures 2(a) and 2(b) also plot the frequencies expected from the calculated Fermi surface in Fig. 2(c).
-For band-3, we present only the frequencies relevant to the interpretation of the experimental data (all calculated frequencies are reported in the Supplementary Material \cite{SM}).
+Figures 2(a) and 2(b) also plot the frequencies expected from the altermagnetic Fermi surface in Fig. 2(c).
+For bands-3 and 4, we present only the frequencies relevant to the interpretation of the experimental data (all calculated frequencies are reported in Fig. S4).